 You’ve got the perfect view beyond your walls and all you need is the frame to enjoy it.
 There are many Folding, Sliding and French Doors available on the market that can provide this frame but will they allow you to live comfortably all year round?

 When assessing options, consider the purpose and position of the room.
-Is your panoramic door overlooked by neighbors?
+Is your panoramic door overlooked by neighbours?
 Does your sunny south-facing room risk furnishings being fading or will it create hothouse conditions?

 Whether you live close to water, fields or even in the city, you're at the mercy of mosquitoes, flies and moths.
 There are many types of insect screens on the market including stacking or pleated systems.
 Look for built-in options that fully retract and keep your views clear when not in use.